 She was miserable, drenched; with water running off her face.
 She was well enough dressed for cold weather--apart from the shorts--but not for this unexpected downpour.

 Her heavy sweater had protected her for a while, but it was as sodden as it could be, along with her shorts, and her legs were wet below them.
-She was sitting with her legs pulled up to her buttocks, and she was shivering, covered partially by a denim jacket as she hunkered down, away from the worst of it.
+She was sitting with her feet pulled up to her buttocks, arms wrapped around her knees, and she was shivering, covered partially by a denim jacket as she hunkered down, away from the worst of it.

 If she didn’t get off the fell soon, her circumstance could rapidly become more dire, especially if it turned to snow, as it threatened to do.
 He’d have to help her with that.

 He couldn’t ignore her, and she was too damned wet for her own good, but how was he to help her without scaring the wits out of her, and her rebelling?
 He was damp himself in just the short time he’d struggled with things when the downpour had begun, but at least he could help her to survive this… if she would let him help her.

 He’d need to be very careful.
 Whatever he suggested would be awkward, but he couldn’t leave her like this, and wouldn’t, unless she totally resisted him, and maybe not even then.
 It would be a tricky situation, and it would need some delicacy on his part.

 She might just tell him to ‘get lost’.
 Some young women were like that, on principle.